khueue/ducc/report/ass2/report_ass2.md

 operator precedence declarations._"

-## The Abstract Syntax Tree (AST)
+## Abstract Syntax Tree

-In our representation of the abstract syntax tree, there are 17 different kinds of nodes.
+In our representation of the abstract syntax tree (AST), there are 17 different kinds of nodes.
 Each kind of node has an associated constructor.
 See description below.